bufbuild/knit/README.md

 in a Go service.
 The [Tutorial] shows how to use both types.

 ## Deployment
-An important question in any system using Knit is where to put RPCs, both normal service RPCs and the RPCs that define relations.

-**The Knit gateway is flexible and can be configured to points at any number of services.**
+Knit can be used with all existing gRPC, gRPC-web and connect protocol service without any modifications to those services.
+The Knit gateway is flexible and can be configured to points to any number of services, allowing Knit clients to call into them.

-In particular, the decision of where to put RPCs defining relations will be based on which service "owns" the data mapping one type of entity to another.
-Using the Star Wars API in the [Tutorial], the question would be, do `Film`(s) know which `Starship`(s) appeared in them, or is it that `Starship`(s) know which `Film`(s) they were used in?
+As the need arises more advanced usage of Knit can be employed, such as using relations, or splitting the system into finer grain RPCs (independent of the services they are defined in).

 Below are several examples using the Star Wars API from the Knit [Tutorial] to show how parts of the system could be organized: